CSGuides/grad-school-application-guide/_exampleMaterials/contributionGuide.md

 of expectations.

-The latter suggestion serves to help you mitigate your imposter syndrome while giving you the information necessary to make good job search and career choices.
+The latter suggestion serves to help you mitigate your imposter syndrome while giving you the information necessary to make good grad program search and career choices.
 [Wes](/grad-job-guide/about#authors) recommends that applicants seeking academic jobs sit down (perhaps with their advisors) and determine that "on average, my record is comparable to people who are hired at schools ranked